Pharmacy in Glendale

-All application materials, including the PharmCAS application, verification of transcripts by PharmCAS, PCAT scores (as reported to PharmCAS), two letters of recommendation (submitted to PharmCAS), and the MWU-CPG supplemental application with the application fee must be received in the Office of Admissions by February 15th.
+All application materials, including the PharmCAS application, verification of transcripts by PharmCAS, PCAT scores (as reported to PharmCAS), and two letters of recommendation (submitted to PharmCAS), must be received in the Office of Admissions by February 15th.
 Only completed applications received by the Office of Admissions on or before the deadline date will be reviewed for potential entrance into the College.

 PLEASE NOTE: Applicants are responsible for tracking the receipt of their application materials and verifying the status of their application on the University website.
-The Office of Admissions will send qualified applicants instructions for creating an account along with the supplemental application.
-Applicants must create and utilize their account to track and check their application status online.
+The Office of Admissions will send qualified applicants instructions for creating a MWU-CPG online account.
+Applicants must create and utilize their account to track and check their application status.

 Applicants are also responsible for notifying the Office of Admissions of any changes in their mailing address or e-mail address.
 Contact the Office of Admissions at: